 Quick Answer

-• Telegram is a cross‑platform, cloud‑based messenger built for texting, big groups and channels
+- Telegram is a cross‑platform, cloud‑based messenger built for regular texting and big group chats

-• It’s works well for media‑heavy chats, broadcasts,
+- It’s works well for media‑heavy chats and broadcasts

 What is Telegram?